ahmedsamirdev/notes-nodejs/README.md

 ## Introduction

-This is a code directory for notes using NodeJS.
+This is a code directory for notes using NodeJs.

 ### Tech stack